axolotl-git/axolotl-git.github.io/README.md

 }
 ```

-`Script Name` is obliviusly the name of the script and `https://example.com/path/to/script1.lua` is the link to download
+`Script Name` is obliviusly the name of the script and `https://example.com/path/to/script1.lua` is the link to download, you can host the download anywhere or here on github, just don't use any link shortner

 ## troubleshooting